WARA-ML/wasp-2024-summer-school/README.md

 This repo hosts all the information you need to complete the WASP Summer School 2024 on-site assignment.

 ### Assignment

+## Agenda

+Agenda taken from [here](https://wasp-sweden.org/event/joint-summer-school-on-generative-ai-2024/).
+Changes are unlikely, but you will be notified if they occur.

+- Monday - Free
+- Tuesday 16:00 - Introduction to assignment
+- Wednesday 09:00 - 17:00 - Work on the assignment
+- Thursday 09:00 - 12:00 - Work on the assignment
+- **Thursday 12:00 - Submission deadline**
+- Friday 09:30 - 10:30 - Video presentation in the dome

 ## Goal

 This assignment lets you explore how AI can be used to create a complete storytelling experience.
 You'll use AI to script a story, turn it into speech, and animate it with gesturing avatars.
 The focus is on understanding how these tools work together, using the files you generate and the parameters you control.
 This is your opportunity to experiment, learn, and have fun with the technology.